The Environment's Settings tab allows you to view and edit the settings for the Environment and its managed Entities.

 Release Channel.

-Environment and Entity maintenance windows (MW) are scheduled recurring time ranges during which Apollo can perform maintenance actions such as upgrading services, applying config changes, and installing new Entities within the scope of a specific Environment.
+Environment and Entity maintenance windows are scheduled recurring time ranges during which Apollo can perform maintenance actions such as upgrading services, applying config changes, and installing new Entities within the scope of a specific Environment.

 Environment editors can specify the Environment maintenance window in the Environment’s settings file under the global-maintenance-windows